 Review the records first, scanning the title of the article, the abstract and any subject descriptors, constantly referring back to your exclusion/inclusion criteria.

 You may find it helpful to use the reference management software package called EndNote to manage this process.
 Our EndNote for systematic reviews page will show you how to export large numbers of results.
+Please see video conversation below for more information on how to do this.
+(More video conversations on our EndNote training pages)

 You can organise your search results into groups by database name, EndNote will help remove the duplicates, you can then export the remaining results for screening into Excel, or the free online screening program called Rayyan.
 Please see this comprehensive guide on how to use it by McGill University